Online, Virtual and Classroom Courses

 The general conclusions that have recently been formed around carbon offsetting have determined that although carbon offsetting is in no way perfect, it is, seemingly, the best we have.
 If that is indeed so, we must embrace the practice and use it to its best capabilities.
 The fight against climate change will rage on regardless, so we must act now.

-If you would like to make a difference but are unsure where to start, our wide catalogue of IEMA Environmental courses, are dedicated to positively impact businesses and individuals address sustainability and environmental issues.
+If you would like to make a difference but are unsure where to start, our wide catalogue of ISEP Environmental courses, are dedicated to positively impact businesses and individuals address sustainability and environmental issues.

 Section Curve